rafaelcfreire/rafaelcfreire.github.com/_posts/2015-06-22-the-books-that-influenced-my-career.md

 Hi everybody,

 This is the post that I always thought to write.
-Actually, it should have been the first post of the blog as a kind of presenting myself but as I was reading some titles during that time I decided to finish them before write it.
-This post is a kind of walkthrough in my career once I believe that the books you read directly influences the quality and the maturity level of the professional.
+Actually, it should have been the first material of the blog as a kind of presenting myself but as I was reading some titles during that time I decided to finish them before write it.
+This text is a kind of walkthrough in my career once I believe that the books you read directly influences the quality and the maturity level of the professional.
 As I mentioned before I usually read a lot of books but only achieve the end of those that really arouse my curiosity and interest, there are a lot of titles that I just start and some that I don't think I am ready in terms of knowledge or inspiration to get the details so, I postpone the read and strangely that action works for me because some of the best titles I ever read were left aside to read in a later opportunity sometime.

 I don't like list anything in order of relevance because it is a very subtle concept, even being a personal list it is hard to give a cardinal order for my favorite books (I have already tried do it with my vinyl records and CDs but I always forget one that cannot be missing), I will try to put them in a chronological way, from the first to the last I've read to give an idea of sequence so, let's start:

 ### Java How to Program (6th Edition) (How to Program (Deitel))
+This book that really introduced me the concepts of OO and programing in Java Ecosystem.
+Clearly focused to starters, the Java Deitel is an awesome resource that brings an naive example of an ATM and it evoluted to a java application using Swing GUI and network API, Multithreading and the old JDBC.
+Even the book being really large

 ### Head First Design Patterns
 ### Head First EJB
 ### Data Structure and Algorithms